abagames/sounds-some-sounds/README.md

   sss.update();
 ```

-Call `playSoundEffect()` to play an sound effect.
+Call `playSoundEffect()` to play a sound effect.

 ```js
 sss.playSoundEffect("coin");
 ```

-You can specify the type of the sound effect with the first argument.
+You can specify the type of sound effect with the first argument.
 The type corresponds to the [jsfx](https://github.com/loov/jsfx) preset sound effects (Coin, Laser, Explosion, Powerup, Hit, Jump, Select and Random (Lucky)).
-You can hear these sounds at the [demo page](https://abagames.github.io/sounds-some-sounds/index.html).
+You can hear these sounds on the [demo page](https://abagames.github.io/sounds-some-sounds/index.html).

-Use `playMml()` and `generateMml()` to start a automatically generated background music.
+Use `playMml()` and `generateMml()` to play an automatically generated background music.

 ```js
 sss.playMml(sss.generateMml());